harelod/Nmap-Scapy-Lab-documentation-Harelod/README.md

 All the above was to help a student or learner  gain basic skills on how to perform active reconnaissance, enumeration, sniffing and analysis of captured packets.

 ## 2. Setup Environment
- - Vitual Machine:
+ - Vitual Machine: Oracle Virtual Box
- - Operating System:
+ - Operating System: Ethical-Hack- Kali Linux(Netacad)
  - Tools: Nmap & Scapy
  - Network Range: 10.6.6.0/24
  - Target Host: 10.6.6.23